Current Projects

 Identification of E. coli Host Genes Influencing T4rII Exclusion Phenotype

-The rex genes (rexA, rexB) of bacteriophage Lambda (λ) are able to prevent mutant bacteriophage T4rII plaque formation on E. coli hosts lysogenized by λ.
+The rex genes (rexA, rexB) of bacteriophage Lambda (λ) are able to prevent mutant bacteriophage T4rII plaque formation of E. coli hosts lysogenized by λ.
 The expression of these two genes of the Rex system is primarily regulated by the repressor gene cI from the PM promoter.

 This project aims to isolate and identify relevant host mutations that could influence the Rex phenotype.
 Through this work, the manifestation of Rex has been linked to genes underlying key host stress responses.